cagatayiscann/fast-react-pizza/README.md

 }
 ```
 to get the id we normally use useParams hook but,
-useParams hook works on components not in regular components.
+useParams hook works on components not in regular functions.
 with react router loader function can receive params.

 Notice it is orderId because its how we call the url.